nativedigsol/necl/SPEC.md

 ### Functions

-The following functions come by default with the NML interpreter:
+The following functions come by default with the NECL interpreter:

 #### Strings